-ICANN’s could be revised (added text in red below):
+ICANN’s Bylaws could be revised (added text in red below):

-ICANN shall have in place a process by which any person or entity materially affected by an action of ICANN may request review or reconsideration of that action by the .
+ICANN shall have in place a process by which any person or entity materially affected by an action of ICANN may request review or reconsideration of that action by the Board.

 Any person or entity may submit a request for reconsideration or review of an ICANN action or inaction ("Reconsideration Request") to the extent that he, she, or it have been adversely affected by:

-One or more ICANN or staff actions or inactions that contradict established ICANN policy(ies), its mission, core values; or
+One or more ICANN Board or staff actions or inactions that contradict established ICANN policy(ies), its mission, core values; or

-One or more actions or inactions of the ICANN that have been taken or refused to be taken without consideration of material relevant information, except where the party submitting the request could have submitted, but did not submit, the information for the 's consideration at the time of action or refusal to act; or
+One or more actions or inactions of the ICANN Board that have been taken or refused to be taken without consideration of material relevant information, except where the party submitting the request could have submitted, but did not submit, the information for the Board's consideration at the time of action or refusal to act; or

-One or more actions or inactions of the ICANN that are taken as a result of the 's reliance on false or inaccurate material relevant information.
+One or more actions or inactions of the ICANN Board that are taken as a result of the Board's reliance on false or inaccurate material relevant information.

+In their letter dated 15 April 2015, the CWG-Stewardship requested indicated “As such, any appeal mechanism developed by the CCWG-Accountability should not cover ccTLD delegation / re-delegation issues as these are expected to be developed by the ccTLD community through the appropriate processes.”
+As requested by the CWG-Stewardship, decisions regarding ccTLD delegations or revocations would be excluded from standing, until relevant appeal mechanisms have been developed by the ccTLD community, in coordination with other interested parties.

 Standard of Review

-The CCWG proposals in terms of standard of review are as follows:
+The CCWG-Accountability proposals in terms of standard of review are as follows:

-Broaden the types of decisions, which can be re-examined to include staff action/inaction against ICANN’s mission or core values (as stated in / Articles).
+Broaden the types of decisions, which can be re-examined to include Board/staff action/inaction against ICANN’s mission or core values (as stated in Bylaws / Articles).

 Provide more transparency in dismissal process

-Provide with reasonable right to dismiss frivolous requests, but not on the grounds that one didn’t participate in ICANN’s public comment or on the claim one is vexatious or querulous, which is too subjective.
+Provide Board with reasonable right to dismiss frivolous requests, but not on the grounds that one didn’t participate in ICANN’s public comment or on the claim one is vexatious or querulous, which is too subjective.

 Propose to amend Paragraph 9 on BGC summary dismissal as follows:

-The Governance Committee shall review each Reconsideration Request upon its receipt to determine if it is sufficiently stated.
-The Governance Committee may summarily dismiss a Reconsideration Request if: (i) the requestor fails to meet the requirements for bringing a Reconsideration Request; (ii) it is frivolous querulous or vexatious; or (iii) the requestor had notice and opportunity to, but did not, participate in the public comment period relating to the contested action, if applicable.
-The Governance Committee's summary dismissal of a Reconsideration Request shall be documented and promptly posted on the Website.
+The Board Governance Committee shall review each Reconsideration Request upon its receipt to determine if it is sufficiently stated.
+The Board Governance Committee may summarily dismiss a Reconsideration Request if: (i) the requestor fails to meet the requirements for bringing a Reconsideration Request; (ii) it is frivolous querulous or vexatious; or (iii) the requestor had notice and opportunity to, but did not, participate in the public comment period relating to the contested action, if applicable.
+The Board Governance Committee's summary dismissal of a Reconsideration Request shall be documented and promptly posted on the Website.

 Composition

 The group considers there is need to rely less on the legal department (who holds a strong legal obligation to protect the corporation) to guide the BGC on its recommendations.
-More member engagement is needed in the overall decision-making process.
+More Board member engagement is needed in the overall decision-making process.

 Requests should no longer go to ICANN’s lawyers (in-house or out-house) for the first substantive evaluation.
 Instead, the Requests could go to ICANN’s Ombudsman for a first look, who could make the initial recommendation to the BGC.
 The Ombudsman may have more of an eye for fairness to the community in looking at these requests.
-Note the charge the BGC with these duties, so BGC would utilize the Ombudsman instead of its current practice of ICANN’s lawyers to aid the BGC’s in its initial evaluation.
+Note the Bylaws charge the BGC with these duties, so BGC would utilize the Ombudsman instead of its current practice of ICANN’s lawyers to aid the BGC’s in its initial evaluation.